freezer333/cmps130/course/hw/hw4/index.md

 Motif: CGGA
 .25 * .40 * .40 * .30 = 0.012 (or 1.2%)
 ```
+**Important** Your code should detect a frequency set that doesn't add up to 100%.
+If the 4 values do not add up to 100%, you can print a message and terminate the program.

-## Part 2 (30 points)
+## Part 2 (40 points)
 The likelhood of a motif appearing at one specific location seems really low - because it is!
 However, because genes typically range between 2000 and 10000 nucleotides, the chance that you find a given motif at least once **anywhere** in the gene is actually a bit higher.
 If you have a gene of 5000 nucleotides, you essentially have 5000 opportunities to start one of these motifs!

-So the likelyhood of finding the motif from part one (using the first set of frequencies) is actually `0.0038686 * 5000` - or 7.1%
+The likelyhood of finding the motif from part one (using the first set of frequencies) at least once is equal to 1 minus the probability of *not* finding the motif 5000 times in a row!
+So, the calculation is quite simple:

+For a sequence of size N, and a probability from part 1 P, the probability 1 - (1-P)<sup>N

-Using PyLab (matplotlib) create a plot that shows the user probability of finding at least one of their motifs in sequences ranging in length from N to 10,000 - where N is the length of the motif they entered.
+Using PyLab (matplotlib) create a plot that shows the user probability of finding at least one of their motifs in sequences ranging in length from N to 5,000 - where N is the length of the motif they entered.
 The x-axis should be the sequence length and the y-axis should be the probability of finding the sequence at least once.

-## Part 3 (40 points - total)
+## Part 3 (30 points - total)
 Another important measure a bioinformatics researcher will employ is **enrichment**.
 Enrichment is the **number** of times a motif is found within a sequence.
 While our calculation in Part 2 tells us the likely hood of a motif occuring *at least once*, in this part we'll use a Monte Carlo simulation to tell us exactly how many times we should expect to find the motif in a sequence.

-### Part 3a (20 points)
+### Part 3a (15 points)
 For this part, you'll first need to write some code (probably a function) that generates a random sequence of length N based on the frequency distributions for A, T, C, and G the user entered.
 Here's how:

 Lets say the frequencies are as follows:  A= 20%, T = 28%, C = 23% and G = 29%

 For each nucleotide in your sequence, create a random floating point number (`import random ... random.random()`).
 If the value is < .20, then assign A. If the value is >= .2 and < 0.48, then assign T.  If the value is >= 0.48 and < 0.71, assign C.  Finally, if the value is > =.71, assign G.  Essentially, you are dividing the number line of real numbers between 0 and 1.0 into regions proportional to the frequencies, and then assigning the letter by which region the random number fall into.

-### Part 3b (20 points)
+### Part 3b (15 points)
-Now generate a plot for N = 100, N = 1000, N = 2000, N = 5000, and N = 10000 (where N is the length of the sequence).
+Now generate a *dot* plot for N = 100, N = 1000, N = 2000, N = 5000, and N = 10000 (where N is the length of the sequence).
 For each of these values, generate 100 random sequences of the given length and count how many times you find the motif the user entered in each random sequence you generate.
 The y-axis of the plot will be the *average* number of times you found the motif, for the given sequence length, in the 100 random samples you generated.

 Note - its easy to count the number of motifs that occur in a sequence - you can use the string's `find` method.
 You can read about it [here](https://docs.python.org/release/3.1.3/library/stdtypes.html#str.find).